 COM 393 International Communication 3 Credits

 Examines mass media systems and their influence on international communication.
 Emphasizes media systems of major political powers such as Russia, China, the European community, the United States, and geo-political centers such as Africa, Asia, the Middle East, and Latin America.
 Using a seminar format, the course explores how a nation’s mass media reflect its socio-political environment and national values.
 Focuses on the international images constructed by the mass media.
-Note: This course is crosslisted as GLS 393.
-Students may not get credit for both COM 393 and GLS 393.

 COM 399 The Co-Operative Experience 3-12 Credits